vuepress/vuepress-plugin-blog/docs/README.md

 ## Examples

+Actually, there are only 2 necessary layouts components to create a blog theme:

+- Layout
+- Post
+- Tag (Only required when you set up a `tag` frontmatter classification.)

-Here is [live example](https://github.com/ulivz/70-lines-of-vuepress-blog-theme) that implements a VuePress theme in around 70 lines.
+Here is [live example](https://github.com/ulivz/70-lines-of-vuepress-blog-theme) that implements a functionally qualified VuePress theme in around 70 lines.

 ## Options